wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/3-navigate-content.md

 ![closeup on Filters pane with visual selected](../media/1-3/power-bi-visual-filters.png)

 If the filter has the word All next to it, that means all the values in the field are included in the filter, so no data is being excluded.
 On this page, all segments are included, and in the column chart, all months are included.
-On the other hand, the Filters on this page **Year is 2014** tells us that this report page only includes data for the year 2014.
+The Filters on the page **Year is 2014** tells us that this report page only includes data for the year 2014.

 ### Enlarge a dashboard tile or report visual
 Occasionally, you will have a dashboard or report that is a little crowded, and you will want to zoom in on only one visual.
 This is a perfect use of **Focus mode**.
 Simply hover over the visual to reveal the action menu, and then select **Open in focus mode** or the focus icon ![Focus icon](../media/1-3/power-bi-focus-icon.png).